bernhard759/Document_RAG_App/README.md

 ## References

-For a deeper understanding of Retrieval-Augmented Generation (RAG) and building RAG applications, see these articles:
+For a deeper understanding of Retrieval-Augmented Generation (RAG) and building RAG applications, i consulted these two blogs:

 - [Build Your RAG Web Application with Streamlit](https://medium.com/@alb.formaggio/build-your-rag-web-application-with-streamlit-7673120a9741) by Alberto Formaggio
 - [What is Retrieval-Augmented Generation (RAG)?](https://medium.com/@drjulija/what-is-retrieval-augmented-generation-rag-938e4f6e03d1) by Dr. Julija